 My paternal grandfather’s family is almost entirely Irish and almost entirely made from the confluence of two families, the Creelys and the McCartys who joined forces in Stockton, California.
 Both families immigrated from Ireland in the mid-eighteen hundreds.

-To wit: in 1849, Patrick Creely came to the United States with two children in tow: his son, James Creely, who was born in May, 1846 in Armagh, Ireland and James’s elder sister, Annie, who was born in 1840.
-Patrick Creely was naturalized in San Francisco in 1855, and lived in Stockton with his small family.
-In March 1859, Patrick bought some land from a man named William Eldridge and then died a month later of kidney disease, leaving his son and daughter to fend for themselves.
-Patrick is buried at the Stockton Rural Cemetery in an unmarked grave with two other individuals named Connell, and his name is misspelled as “Crelay” in the handwritten register.
-There has never been any word on the fate of his wife, a women named Elizabeth (McConnell) Creely.
+Here’s what happened: in 1849, Patrick Creely came to the United States with two children in tow, his son, James Creely, who was born in May, 1846 in County Armagh, Ireland and James’s elder sister, Annie, who was born in 1840.
+Patrick Creely was naturalized in San Francisco in 1855, but lived in Stockton with his small family until March 1859.
+The fate of his wife, Elizabeth, remains a mystery.

-The 1869 city directory for Stockton lists an advertisement for “O’Connell and Crealy, Blacksmiths”, whose business was located on Market Street in downtown Stockton.
+The 1869 city directory for Stockton lists an advertisement for “O’Connell and Crealy, Blacksmiths”, located on Market Street in downtown Stockton.
 Horses were very important to the Creely-McCartys.
-My family made their living as horseshoers, horse-dealers, horse trainers (and lost some of their living at the horse races.)
+My family made their living as horseshoers, horse-dealers, and horse trainers and occasionally lost their living a the races.
 Cattle figured into the family business, too, for a brief and controversial moment, but horses were the family business until automobiles appeared on the scene.

 James and Margaret first appear in the San Francisco city directory in 1872, on Minna Street with four of their children in a one-room dwelling.
 In short order, they lived in five different places within a decade, making a circuit of the southern and eastern parts of San Francisco.
 For a time, they lived on the outskirts of the city, near Butchertown, the swampy southeastern part of the city located near Islais Creek, a hellish place of unregulated abattoirs, sickly cattle and befouled bay waters.

 They moved back to the South of Market with their growing family, living on Stevenson, Minna and Natoma and Howard streets in one- and two-room apartments.
 Like many San Franciscans, they shared their living quarters with their children, and extended family.
-In 1882, James McCarty—likely a sibling of Margaret’s, or perhaps a nephew—listed his residence as 64 Natoma street, which is where James and Margaret were living with their seven children.
+In 1882, James McCarty, my great-great grandmother’s youngest brother traveled from the East Coast, and stayed with his sister, her husband and his seven nieces and nephews at 64 Natoma street.
 Later that year, their nine year-old daughter Mary Emma died of epilepsy.